-A crowd of 125,000 walked with King down Woodward Avenue to Cobo Arena (TCF Center), where he delivered the speech in an event called The Walk to Freedom.
+A crowd of 125,000 walked with King down Woodward Avenue to Detroit’s convention center, where he delivered the speech in an event called The Walk to Freedom.
 He was joined by Rev. C.L.
 Franklin, the father of Aretha Franklin, and the Mayor of the city Jerome Cavanagh.

 The Walk to Freedom was one of the largest and greatest demonstrations of freedom of its time.